orta/pragmatic-testing/chapters/en-UK/xctest/test_driven_development.md

 #### When to use TDD?

-TDD works really well when you have to work on a bug, you produce the test that represents the fixed bug first (red), then you can fix the bug (green) and finally you can clean up the code you've changes (refactor.)
+TDD works really well when you have to work on a bug, you produce the test that represents the fixed bug first (red), then you can fix the bug (green) and finally you can clean up the code you've changed. (refactor.)

 I've found that TDD works well when I know a lot of the states of my view controllers up front, I would write something like this: